What is IT Asset Disposition (ITAD)?

 From regular wear-and-tear to necessary technology upgrades, your organization will need to dispose of IT devices at one point or another.
 In order to do so safely and sustainably, you need to have a comprehensive IT asset disposition (ITAD) plan in place.
 So, what exactly is IT asset disposition, and how can you build an effective ITAD plan?

-What is IT asset disposition (ITAD), and why should you create a plan?
+What is IT asset disposition (ITAD)?

-IT asset disposition is the process of getting rid of your IT equipment.
-Of course, it’s not as simple as throwing your items away when they’re ready to be replaced – ITAD also considers financial, information security, and environmental considerations.
+Of course, it’s not as simple as throwing your items away when they’re ready to be replaced—ITAD also considers financial, information security, and environmental considerations.
+A good ITAD program is designed to protect sensitive data, minimize e-waste, and ensure compliance with local, state, and federal regulations when retiring IT equipment.
 Ideally, your ITAD plan should cover various areas, such as:

 - When items should be repaired instead of replaced